 Continue reading Messrs.
 Schmitt, Trigger and APC (and other stories)

-A friend of mine sent me details of the 555 Noisemusick kit, which, while it looks like an Atari Punk Console (APC) – see Atari Punx… -it is essentially two astable multivibrators, with the first providing a CV input to the second, and with additional IR sensors and touch pads.
+A friend of mine sent me details of the 555 Noisemusick kit, which, while it looks like an Atari Punk Console (APC) – see Atari Punx… – it is essentially two astable multivibrators, with the first providing a CV input to the second, and with additional IR sensors and touch pads (rather than an astable followed by a monostable, which is what the APC is).

 It is also available as an iOS app, source code is available on github:Noisemusick.